-Attorney Mark Coleman, a defense lawyer with the Law Offices of Nuttall & Coleman, says that this “is an important decision.
+Attorney Mark Coleman, a defense lawyer with the Law Offices of Law Office of Roger Nuttall, says that this “is an important decision.
 It establishes a ‘Bright Line’ rule that the police cannot cross.”

 This decision in particular has the potential to affect law enforcement in Fresno and in surrounding cities.

 “This case will have a major impact on the way stops are made in the Central Valley.
 Many of the stops here involve the use of drug dogs,” Coleman says.

 What does the Supreme Court’s ruling mean?

 Courts have long held that a seizure is justified only by a police-observed traffic violation.
 Once police address these violations, fulfilling their “mission” for the stop, their authority to hold someone ends.

 Typically, a police officer’s “mission” includes determining whether the person he or she stopped should be issued a ticket.
 As a part of this, the officer routinely checks the driver’s license and proof of insurance, whether there are outstanding warrants against the driver, and the automobile’s registration.
 Trouble with the Fourth Amendment comes up when a police officer starts operating outside the boundaries of these tasks, turning the stop into an unlawful search or seizure.

 The seizure, or holding of the person, becomes unlawful if it is prolonged beyond the time reasonably required to complete the mission.
 And according to the Supreme Court, the wait for drug dogs, even a seven or eight minute wait, is unreasonable, because it’s not part of the mission script.